Posted in History, Schools

 Oakland Tribune Feb 1906

-His second wife was Mary Jane Hayden Wood (1860-1958); they raised eight children, her five children, his two and their one together.
+His second wife was Mary Jane Hayden Wood (1860-1958); they had eight children, five of whom were hers and two of whom were his, and one child together.

 • Jesse Logan (1884-1961)